Nosmoht/ansible-role-docker/README.md

 A yum repo file will be created in /etc/yum.repos.d which uses the official Docker yum repository to install docker.

+NOTE: The configuration part is only implemented for RHEL / CentOS 7.
+If needed, please add the configuration.

 # Requirements

 If using CentOS 6 [EPEL] repository must be available.
+NOTE: This role is preconfigured to run in CentOS 7.

 # Role Variables